zaoyang/30-days-of-vue/day-13/day-13.md

 When the root instance event listener is triggered, the `tweet` object is shallow copied and added to the `tweets` array.
 In the root template, we use the `v-for` directive to render a list of tweet elements from the `tweets` array.
 As a result, when the `tweets` array is updated - our application is re-rendered to show the newly added element.

-The way we've built the application _isn't_ the only way to achieve what we've just done.
-In fact, this also gets more complicated when we need to think about not only parent-child relationships but sibling-sibling components as well.
+The way we've built our application _isn't_ the only way to achieve what we've just done.
+In fact, the process of using just **props** and **custom events** to handle data gets more complicated when we need to think about not only parent-child relationships but sibling-sibling components as well.
 What we’re starting to discuss here is the basis of application wide data management or in other words **state management**.
-We’ll be taking a deeper look into different state management processes soon (article #19 to be exact) but in the coming articles, we'll be spending more time discussing Vue components.
+We’ll be taking a deeper look into different state management processes soon (article **#19** to be exact) but in the coming articles, we'll be spending more time discussing Vue components.

-The main takeway from this article is that **props are always used to pass data downwards** while **custom events are mainly used to send information upwards**.
+The main takeway from this article is that **props are always used to pass data downwards** while **custom events can be used to send information upwards**.